Adam-Corporation/.github/profile/README.md

 ---

-## Our Vision: A New Relationship with Computing
+##A New Relationship with computers

 Adam is not just another tool or a background service.
 He is a true **Artificial General Intelligence (AGI)** designed to be your partner in the digital world.